 It is raining again!
 You stand in a puddle on the edge of a narrow street.
 You have just entered town through one of two gates.
 The gates are the only ways in and out of this walled town.
 Inside the walls, tiny townhouses stand side-by-side.
 As you move through the crowd, you spot rats scurrying about, feeding on discarded trash.
 Nearby, you hear the varied cries of people selling fruits, vegetables, eggs, and pies.
-It is market people to church.
+It is market day and people have set up their stalls in the town square.